hammerheim-game/hammerheim-rules/3-warbands/clan-moulder.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 9 3 0 3 3 1 3 1 5
-Weapons/Armor: None.
+Weapons/Armour: None.
 The Wolf Rat attacks with claws and fangs.
-The Wolf Rats never use any armor or weapons.
+The Wolf Rats never use any armour or weapons.
 Special Rules
 Experience: Wolf Rats are animals and do not gain experience.